> Additional Care for People with Metastatic Breast Cancer

 Because chemotherapy destroys red blood cells in the body, it sometimes leads to anemia and then fatigue.
 Sometimes, anemia can be treated by increasing iron or folate in the diet.
 Severe anemia can be treated with a blood transfusion.

-Growth factors, such as erythropoietin (Procrit, Epogen and Aranesp) or similar drugs can increase the number of red cells and reduce the need for blood transfusions.
+Erythropoietin (Procrit, Epogen and Aranesp) or similar growth factor drugs can increase the number of red cells and reduce the need for blood transfusions.
 Some studies suggest these drugs can improve quality of life .
 Because these drugs increase the risk of blood clots and stroke, they are not recommended for the treatment of anemia once chemotherapy ends [33-36].
 Safety analyses have raised questions about whether people with breast cancer should get erythropoietin (for more on these safety analyses, visit the FDA website).

 Pain control and palliation